FX-Wizard/blog/content/posts/deadline-linux-server.md

 This example uses [Ubuntu 20.04 LTS](https://ubuntu.com/), however any major distro should work.

+> [!Note]
+> Newer versions of Linux, like Ubuntu 22.04 no longer ship with libcrypto.so.1.1.
+This is a requirement for MongoDB 4.4, the database used by the Deadline Repository.
+If you use a newer Linux you'll need to install the old libcrypto libraries.

 **How much CPU & RAM?**

 For 20-30 render nodes the server needs about 2 CPU cores and 4GB of ram

-If hosting on AWS the t3a instance type works well for about 20 nodes
+If hosting on AWS the t3a.medium instance type works well for about 20 nodes

 **Common Terminology**